Click the highlighted text for more information about me or my consulting services at The Future of Publishing.

 On the surface, newspaper publishing in North America appears to be in big trouble; but then, the newspaper industry been in ever-increasing trouble for a long time.

-When I first began this study nine years ago, I offered this slide (based on a data source I can no longer locate ‒ sorry).
+When I first began studying the future of publishing, around 2000, I offered this slide (based on a data source I can no longer locate ‒ sorry).
+(There is some interesting multi-year Gallup reporting here.)

 An article from late 2006 in the American Journalism Review takes the newspaper circulation data a step further in pointing out that “in 1950 there were 1,772 dailies with a total circulation of 53.8 million and 549 Sunday papers with 46.6 million.
 But since 1980, the number and circulation of dailies has declined fairly steadily, slipping to 1,452 last year, with circulation down to 53.3 million — below where it was 55 years ago, despite nearly a doubling in the size of the national population.”
 (Italics mine.)